macchiato-framework/macchiato-core/README.md

 Macchiato Core implements core Ring 1.6 async handlers and middleware on top of Node.js.
 The API is kept same as the original Ring API whenever possible.

+### Getting Started

+Getting up and running is easy, simply create a new project using [Leiningen](http://leiningen.org/) and follow the instructions:

+    lein new macchiato myapp

 ### [API Documentation](https://macchiato-framework.github.io/api/core/index.html)

 Available middleware: